-Beside the inclusion and support of cryptographic libraries this TOE comes with the optional Hardware Support Library (HSL) in three versions which significantly simplifying the management of the SOLID FLASHTM NVM functionality.
+Beside the inclusion and support of cryptographic libraries this TOE comes with the optional Hardware Support Library (HSL) in different versions significantly simplifying the management of the SOLID FLASHTM NVM functionality.
 The HSL constitutes an application interface (API) accessing the HSL state machine and abstracting low level properties like special function registers and settings of specific hardware features.
 In short the HSL provides a user friendly also use case oriented interface considering endurance, reliability and performance requirements.

 In certain configurations each of the HSL versions provide also functions implementing tearing safe behaviour of the SOLID FLASHTM NVM.
 If applied the user has no need to care about cases where the TOE is unintentionally removed from the power supply or the radio frequency field even during managing the SOLID FLASHTM NVM.
-Anyhow, the HSL remains as an optional library, as even sudden power off situations do not lead to exploitable conditions of the TOE.
+Anyhow, the HSL - regardless of the version - remains as an optional library, as even sudden power off situations do not lead to exploitable conditions of the TOE.
 In the worse, the TOE ends operation in case of a faulty programmed SOLID FLASHTM NVM location.

-In addition to the above, the HSL in version vo{3.11.8339} provides an advanced additional method called Incremental Write (IWR).
+In addition to the above, the HSL in version 03.12.8812 and 03.11.8339 provide an advanced additional method called Incremental Write (IWR).
 This method provides enhanced endurance of the SOLID FLASH NVM even beyond the erase endurance limits for often written objects.
 Thus this method serves applications with a demand for high endurance and fast writing times.
 On the other hand, the read times using this method are slower than the other methods provided.

-The order option CIPURSETM Cryptographic Library (CIPURSETM CL) - in two alternative versions - provides cryptographic functionality to implement a CIPURSETM V2 conformant protocol.
+The order option CIPURSETM Cryptographic Library (CIPURSETM CL) provides cryptographic functionality to implement a CIPURSETM V2 conformant protocol.

 This protocol provides a secure mutual authentication of two entities, namely the terminal (denoted as PCD = Proximity Coupling Device (CIPURSETM-compliant terminal)) and a smart card or a token in other form factors which is called PICC.
 PICC stands for Proximity Integrated Circuit Card (CIPURSETM-compliant card).

+Reside the mutual authentication, the protocol implements measures to maintain the integrity of the transferr

 Beside the mutual authentication, the protocol implements measures to maintain the integrity of the transferred data and preserves in parallel the confidentiality of the transferred data.
-All claims in the following apply for both alternative versions.